| Wildlife

 these could be observed in Andaman's 6 national parks and

+over ninety wildlife sanctuaries.
 Many reptiles including monitor lizards, snakes such as the King

 Cobra and Indian rock python, live in the forests of India.
 Monkeys,

-sloth bears, porcupines, squirrels
+sloth bears, porcupines, squir rels

+and mongoose can be seen on wildlife tours to India.
 A tour of Indian wildlife sanctuaries and national parks is a fabulous

 travelmasti.
 Contrary to the experiences of African Safari, the